Q. What are the dates for the Ohio Scottish Arts School?

 Q. I want to room with my friends at OSAS.
 Will we be put together?

-A. If you all request to be together, we try to honor your request based on room availability. *Quads and Triples are no longer available.
+A. If you all request to be together, we try to honor your request based on room availability. *Quads and Triples are not available.

 Q. What is the food like in the cafeteria?